 And then just this side and to the right of the hotel is on lazy $50 million renovation of our Central Library.
+If you want to construct or do renovation for the full run down building, you need to contact a reputed construction company like Preserve services.
 From what I can tell they are going to store most of the books off site and put in lots more computers.
 I’m sorry but I think what they are doing is turning our library into an internet cafe for the homeless, methheads, and K2 addicts.
 Also, the library’s director hornswaggled the board of the library into giving him a paid four month leave of absence to get his PhD.
 The guy makes over $170,000 per year plus a $450 a month car allowance, plus, plus, plus.
 He makes more than the Governor of Oklahoma!
 Do you really need a library director who is gone for four months?
 Poor use of taxpayer funds I think.

 Oops, I digress, what is happening where you live?

 At lunch yesterday I took advantage of the perfect sunny cool weather and put on my big funny looking high spf hat and took a stroll over to the east side of downtown to see what was happening.
 It has been a long cold winter and I hadn’t been exploring as much as what I usually do.